Welcome to the official website of Jefferson County New York

 Are you ready to open a bank account?!
 While there are many institutions to choose from and different types of accounts (checking account, savings account), the information below will provide some direction in choosing a bank or credit union and what type of account works best for you!

-A Checking Account is mainly for frequent use (grocery shopping, regular purchases, paying monthly bills, etc.).
 A Savings Account is for a longer term purpose, such as a down payment for a home.

 Most, if not all, banks / credit unions now have an app that can be downloaded to your phone so you can monitor your funds and transactions.
 It is important to monitor your account for any suspicious activity.
 If you are a victim of fraud, please contact your banking institution to report!